int128/gradle-ssh-plugin/README.md

   * `errorLogLevel` - Log level of standard error while command execution.
 Default is according to the convention property.
   * `logger` - (deprecated)

-Specification of the closure is defined in [class SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).
+Specification of the closure is defined in the [class SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).
 Note that the closure will be called in **evaluation** phase on Gradle.

 ### Session operation

-Within `session` closure, following methods and properties are available:
+In the `session` closure, following methods and properties are available:
   * `execute(command)` - Executes a command.
 This method blocks until the command is completed and returns output of the command.
   * `executeSudo(command)` - Executes a command as sudo (prepends sudo -S -p).
 Used to support sudo commands requiring password.
 This method blocks until the command is completed and returns output of the command.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.